keenlabs/KeenClient-PHP/README.md

 Setting | Property Name | Description
 --- | --- | ---
-Project ID | `projectId` | The Keen IO Project ID for your specific project Master API Key | `masterKey` | The Keen IO Master API Key - the one API key to rule them all Read API Key | `readKey` | The Read API Key - used for access to read only GET or HEAD operations of the API Write API Key | `writeKey` | The Write API Key - used for write PUT or POST Requests operations of the API API Version | `version` | The API Version.
+Project ID | `projectId` | The Keen IO Project ID for your specific project Organization ID | `organizationId` | The Keen IO Organization ID for your specific organization Master API Key | `masterKey` | The Keen IO Master API Key - the one API key to rule them all Read API Key | `readKey` | The Read API Key - used for access to read only GET or HEAD operations of the API Write API Key | `writeKey` | The Write API Key - used for write PUT or POST Requests operations of the API Organization API Key | `organizationKey` | The Organization API Key - used for programmatically managing your Keen IO account information.
+API Version | `version` | The API Version.
 Currently used to version the API URL and Service Description

 When passing `version` to the factory method or using the `setVersion()` method, the Client will try to load a client Service Description